-More than 310 bird species have been recorded in Lake Mburo national park once of the best place to see acacia associated birds starting at Rwonyo camp.
-The list we have includes; mosque swallows, black-bellied bustard, bare-faced go-away bird and Ruppell’s long-tailed starling.
+More than 310 bird species have been recorded and as one of the best place to see acacia associated birds starting at Rwonyo camp.
+The list we have includes; mosque swallows, black-bellied bustard, bare-faced go-away bird, and Ruppell’s long-tailed starling.

 These birds are essentially southern species at the very northern limit of their range, for instance the southern ground hornbill, black-collard and black-throated barbets, and green capped eremorela.
-There are also six swamp birds best known as papyrus endemics occurring in lake Mburo national park including the striking papyrus gonolek and the highly localized papyrus yellow warbler, the latter recorded nowhere else in Uganda.
+There are also six swamp birds best known as papyrus endemics occurring in Lake Mburo national park including the striking papyrus gonolek and the highly localized papyrus yellow warbler, the latter recorded nowhere else in Uganda.